Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-12-31-SY-ChatGPT_abinitio_thermal_tolerance.md

 **3. Differential Gene Expression Analysis**
 Use statistical methods to identify genes associated with thermal resilience and temporal changes.
 Here are the key steps:
-**i.
-Set Up Your Model**
+- **Set Up Your Model**
     - Use a tool like `DESeq2` or `edgeR` to analyze differential expression.
 Define factors and contrasts:
         - **Thermal Resilience:**  Compare resilient vs. non-resilient families.

         - **Day 0 vs. Day 30:**  Test for temporal changes within each family type.

         - **Interaction Effect:**  Test whether changes from day 0 to day 30 differ between resilient and non-resilient families.
-**ii.
-Statistical Tests**
+- **Statistical Tests**
     - Adjust for multiple testing using methods like Benjamini-Hochberg (FDR correction).

     - Look for genes with significant adjusted p-values and log2 fold-changes.

 ---